 1. What is virtual appreciation?

-Virtual appreciation refers to events and activities that a business conducts online to recognize the contributions made by their remote workforce.
+Virtual appreciation refers to events and activities that a business conducts online to recognize the contributions made by its remote workforce.
 According to Gallup, a recognition-rich culture starts from the top.
-Employees look for meaningful recognition from the managers above them who they directly report to.
+Employees look for meaningful recognition from the managers above them to who they directly report.

 2. Why does employee recognition matter?

 Employee recognition is a $46 billion dollar market.
-In fact, organizations that invest in employee recognition programs report 22% higher profit margins.
+In addition, organizations that invest in employee recognition programs report 22% higher profit margins.

 It’s clear why.

 Both formal and informal recognition tells employees that they are valuable.
 It encourages them to produce better work consistently.
 This, in turn, improves financial outcomes for the business.
 Performance-based employee recognition encourages staff to keep up with the good work.